Health Insurers Are Vacuuming Up Details About You — And It Could Raise Your Rates

 The company says it uses the information to link patients' medical outcomes and costs to details like their level of education, net worth, family structure and race.
 An Optum spokesman said the socioeconomic data is de-identified and is not used for pricing health plans.

 Optum's marketing materials also boast that it now has access to even more.
-In 2016, the company filed a patent application to gather what people share on platforms like Facebook and Twitter, and link this material to the person's clinical and payment information.
+In 2016, the company filed a patent application to gather what people share on platforms like Facebook and Twitter, and to link this material to the person's clinical and payment information.
 A company spokesman said in an email that the patent application never went anywhere.
 But the company's current marketing materials say it combines claims and clinical information with social media interactions.

 I had a lot of questions about this and first reached out to Optum in May, but the company didn't connect me with any of its experts as promised.
 At the conference, Optum salespeople said they weren't allowed to talk to me about how the company uses this information.